nlholm/docker-demo-documentation/docker-demo-documentation.md

 We added our depencies to the webpage.

-Now we had completed our nginx-demo directory and it was time to try it.
+Now we had completed our nginx-demo directory and it was time to test it.
 We ran this command in the nginx-demo directory: `sudo docker compose up -d`.

 After that we ran the command `sudo docker ps` to see which containers were running and the command `curl localhost:8080` to see if our webpage was up and running.